How is Zeffy free?

 • IRS and state compliance requirements and resources

-• Accounting best practices to introduce at your nonprofit
+• Accounting best practices for nonprofit financial health

 • Frequently asked questions about nonprofit accounting